weynelucas/django-sortable-column/README.md

 'icon-desc': STATIC_URL + 'images/sort-desc.png'
 ```

-To the `SORTABLE_COLUMNS_SETTINGS` configured like at the begining of this topic, the code snippet
+To the `SORTABLE_COLUMN_SETTINGS` configured like at the begining of this topic, the code snippet
 ```html
 {% sortable_column request=request property="title" title="Title" %}
 ```